tahminaakterbristy/Travel-Website-Client/README.md

 ##  Features

+• Secure registration and login implemented using Firebase Authentication
+• Users can explore tourist spots with cost-based filtering (Low to High / High to Low)
+• Detailed view available for each tourist destination
+• Users can book a destination via a form
+• Booked destinations are shown under the 'My List' section
+• A dedicated FAQ section to address common user queries
+• Fully responsive design built with React, including both light and dark theme options
+• Users can update their profile information such as name and photo
-- User Authentication with Firebase
+• User Authentication managed through Firebase
-- Responsive Design for various devices
-- Dynamic Routing with React Router
+• Dynamic Routing implemented using React Router
-- SEO Optimization using React Helmet
+• SEO Optimization with React Helmet for better discoverability
-- Interactive UI components with Material UI
+• Interactive UI components built with Material UI
-- Iconography with React Icons
+• Clean and intuitive iconography using React Icons